Building async batch processors for cold chain data lakes

 batch_digest = hashlib.sha256(canonical_json.encode("utf-8")).hexdigest()

-# Partition by each record's OWN timestamp_utc, not flush wall-clock,
+# Partition by each record's OWN timestamp_utc (median), not flush

-# so late-arriving telemetry lands in the partition the data belongs
+# wall-clock, so late-arriving telemetry lands in the right partition.

 timestamps = sorted(r.timestamp_utc for r in batch_records)